 The BMJ followed the Statistics Notes with other, shorter series.
-In January 1998 Bonnie Sibbald and Martin Roland began a series on Understanding Controlled Trials with 'Why are randomized controlled trials important?'
-(Sibbald and Roland 1998).
-Economics Notes began in March 1998, with James Raftery's 'Economic evaluation: an introduction' (Raftery 1998).
+In January 1998 Bonnie Sibbald and Martin Roland began a series on Understanding Controlled Trials with "Why are randomized controlled trials important?"
+[5] Economics Notes began in March 1998, with James Raftery's "Economic evaluation: an introduction".
+[6].
+These series were both relatively short, not being intended to continue indefinitely.

 Other journals have run similar series of statistical articles, and we are not the first.
-Perhaps the most well-known is that, begun in 1967 by Donald Mainland and continued from 1970 by Alvan Feinstein, in Clinical Pharmacology & Therapeutics.
-This predates us by many years and ran until 1981.
-There are others going on right now, I come across them occasionally.

-Feinstein wrote most of his series, alone, but he did have at least one co-author.
-His piece with Kramer on "The Biostatistics Of Concordance" (Kramer and Feinstein 1981) has been cited 722 times.
-Feinstein collected many of the series into a book, Clinical Biostatistics (Feinstein 1977), published in 1977.
+[7] Perhaps the most well-known is that, begun in 1967 by Donald Mainland and continued from 1970 by Alvan Feinstein, in Clinical Pharmacology & Therapeutics.
+That series predates us by many years and ran until 1981.
+Also those articles were quite long.
+Feinstein wrote most of his series alone, but he did have at least one co-author.
+His piece with Kramer on "The Biostatistics Of Concordance" [8] has been cited 722 times.
+Feinstein collected many of the series into a book, Clinical Biostatistics, [9] published in 1977.
+We might do the same, eventually.